randallli/randallli.github.io/cup.md

 * Give everyone a cup of water.

 ## Begin:
-* Raise your cups and say "Last cupful".
+* Raise your cups and yell "Last cupful".
   * Raising your cup lets everyone know you are ready to play.

 ## Lose